 How to Deactivate the Process Builder Automation

-If you don't want anyone else to build a process into your Salesforce org, or an error occurred and you need to remove the process, follow these instructions:
+If you don't want to leverage the process and flow from the Insight package into your Salesforce org, or an error occurred and you need to remove the process, follow these instructions:

 - Under Create > Workflow and Approvals > Process Builder